Skip to content

 Which inputs matter most

-You enter Current Monthly Discretionary Spend, Reset Monthly Target, Reset Duration, and Investment Return.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+The four inputs — Current Monthly Discretionary Spend, Reset Monthly Target, Reset Duration, and Investment Return — do not pull with equal weight.
+Adjusting one input at a time toward extreme values shows which ones move the result most. for the specific scenario.

 What's happening under the hood